ECON - Economics

 ECON 709.
 Urban Economics (3).

 Cross-listed as RE 709 and PADM 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 Studies regression techniques through business, finance and economics examples.
 Reviews the fundamentals of statistics and covers practical model building, data collection, use of statistical software packages, interpretation of regression results and various diagnostic tests.
 Prerequisites: for undergraduate students, ECON 201, 202, 231 each with a grade of C+ (2.300) or better, junior standing; for graduate students, the equivalent of ECON 201, 202, 231 each with a grade of C+ (2.300) or better.

 Studies monetary theory and policy.
 Analyzes historical and contemporary monetary issues using macroeconomic theories and empirical studies.
 Prerequisites: ECON 340, junior standing.

 ECON 765.
 Public Sector Economics (3).